sophiasw/sophiasw.github.io/asparagus.md

 ### 3. The Results

-As the project is not finished at the time being, please visit the github repository to find the final results from May 2020 onwards.
+We were able to implement and test a variety of machine learning algorithms in the context of automatic asparagus classification.
+For a full report on the project and its results please visit our github repository (https://github.com/CogSciUOS/asparagus).

 ### 4. Personal Summary